 You don’t want to get a 1/2 case for a 3/4 guitar because it isn’t going to fit.
-It generally isn’t recommended, but you can get a 3/4 size gig bag (gig bag only not hard shell) for a 1/2 guitar, it may slip around a little in the case, but it will still be protected if you are just leaving the guitar at home.
+It generally isn’t recommended, but you can get a 3/4 size gig bag (gig bag only not hard shell) for a 1/2 guitar, it may slip around a little in the case, but it will still be protected if you are leaving the guitar at home.

 Type of Guitar you are buying

 There are small, but significant differences in the sizes and shapes of the different types of guitars that could mean that the case that you buy may not fit.
 There are exceptions to this, but it is best to look for a case that is made specifically for the type of guitar that you have.

-Padding is a pretty important thing to look for in a gig bag, the more padding the better for kids.
+Padding is a pretty important thing to look for in a gig bag, the more filling, the better for kids.
 The padding will help protect the guitar and stop it from being damaged.
 Some gig bags come with almost no padding.
 As a general rule the more you spend on the bag, the more padding you tend to get.

 I can’t stress enough how handy it is to have everything all in one place, especially if you have a child who isn’t the most organized.
 The pockets can usually fit books, tabs that they have printed off the internet, strings, tuners, etc.

 Most gig bags for smaller guitars have the adjustable backpack style of straps.
-This is something that you will want to look for in any bag you are buying for kids.
-It makes it really easy for them to carry and there is less chance of them banging the guitar into a door frame or dropping it as they are going to and from lessons.
+It is something that you will want to look for in any bag you are buying for kids.
+It makes it easy for them to carry and there is less chance of them banging the guitar into a door frame or dropping it as they are going to and from lessons.

-One caution about keeping the guitar in the case at home, if you are trying to get your kids interested in the guitar you probably don’t want to keep it in the case all the time at home, because your kid won’t play it – out of site out of mind.
+One caution about keeping the guitar in the case at home, if you are trying to get your kids interested in the guitar, you probably don’t want to keep it in the case all the time at home, because your kid won’t play it – out of sight out of mind.